-We're seeing our clients change the way that they work, taking advantage of cutting-edge technology to improve quality, efficiency and their people's experience.
-We're reflecting those changes to transform our assurance operating model.
+We're continuing to invest in our assurance technology tools to further empower our assurance professionals and we're reflecting those changes to transform our assurance operating model.
+These emerging technologies are set to revolutionise the audit, enhancing client service, quality and efficiency, and giving our people more time to do what machines can't.
 The changes will mean that our assurance business stays fit for purpose in tomorrow's world.